The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - In another bowl whisk together broth, soy sauce, oyster sauce, pepper, remaining 2 tablespoons rice wine, and remaining 1 teaspoon cornstarch; set aside.

-- Heat oil in 12-inch nonstick skillet over high heat until oil just begins to smoke.
+- Heat oil in a 12-inch nonstick skillet over medium high heat until the oil just begins to smoke.
 Add chicken and cook, stirring often, until opaque, about 2-3 minutes.
-Add celery and cook until tender but still crisp, about 1 minutes.
+Add carrots and celery and cook until tender but still crisp, about 1 minute.
 Finally, add scallion whites, garlic, and ginger and cook until fragrant, about 30-60 seconds.